-"man who pays excessive attention to dress," c.
-1780, of uncertain origin; it first appeared in a Scottish border ballad:
+"man who draws attention by unusual finery of dress and fastidiousness manners, a fop," c.
+1780, of uncertain origin; attested earliest in a Scottish border ballad:

 I've heard my granny crack

 O' sixty twa years back